GOCDB/gocdb/INSTALL.md

 $ doctrine orm:schema-tool:update --dump-sql
 ALTER TABLE SITES ADD (timezoneId VARCHAR2(255) DEFAULT NULL)
 ```
-For production enviroments you should now sanity check the outputed SQL before running it against your database using the relevant CLI tool.
-Alternatively, in testing enviroments, you can simply run the following to execute the code:
+For production environments you should now sanity check the outputted SQL before running it against your database using the relevant CLI tool.
+Alternatively, in testing environments, you can simply run the following to execute the code:

 ```
 $ doctrine orm:schema-tool:update --force